aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

-﻿NERSC-10 QSS Only Benchmark
+NERSC-10 QSS Only Benchmark
 ================================================================================

 # I. Run Rules
 --------------------------------------------------------------------------------

-The intent of this benchmark is to demonstrate and measure the performance of the quality of service capability of the QoS storage systems.
+The intent of this benchmark is to demonstrate and measure the effectiveness of the quality of service feature of the QoS storage systems.

 Observed benchmark performance shall be obtained from a storage system